emmanuelsema/FIrst-Repository/README.md

 # FIrst-Repository
-This is week 13 homework.
+This is week 13 homework

+The depployment of the Virtual Machine can be used to generate a live Elk server on Azure.
+Below is a list of what was deployed along with their individual Ip address.
 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.